DataDog/datadog-api-client-ruby/RELEASING.md

 ### Publish

 1. A github action will kick off that builds and publishes this tag to Ruby Gem.
 Check that the [Ruby Gem is published](https://rubygems.org/gems/datadog_api_client).
-1. Bump the version to a dev version (e.g. `gem bump -v 1.7.1.dev`), open a PR and merge it to master.
+1. Review and merge generated `Post release` pull-request with `dev` version bump.